 17. Photography of the Lights has evolved massively.

-We started taking photos of the phenomenon back in the 19th century, but modern smartphone cameras are now at such a point where you can easily capture them in full color on a device in your pocket!
+We started taking photos of the phenomenon back in the 19th century, but modern smartphone cameras are now at such a point where you can easily capture them in full colour on a device in your pocket!

 FAQs about The Northern Lights